 The Architectural Control Committees (ACC) for each of the neighborhoods in the District are responsible for reviewing plans submitted by property owners for construction or modifications to their property.
 The respective ACC reviews these plans to ensure the proposed construction or modifications comply with the deed restrictions applicable to the property.

-To submit a proposal for your property, please use the forms below and submit them using the contact information provided on the form: Please note that at this time no ACC exists for Hunter’s Glenn 2.
-For Lakeline Oaks, please contact Goodwin Management (contact info above)
+To submit a proposal for your property, please use the forms below and submit them using the contact information provided on the form: Please note that at this time no ACC exists for Anderson Mill West or Hunter’s Glenn 2.
+For Lakeline Oaks, please contact PAMCO (contact info above).

 Driveway Permit Application

 Any work done within County ROW will require a permit from Williamson County.
 For a new driveway or driveway modifications, the resident will need to fill out a driveway permit application and send it to Williamson County via email or mail.

 Depending on the property location there are a number of factors that will be considered, including:

 - Maximum driveway width is 25’ for residential driveways

 - Plat restrictions